yezz123/authx/README.md

   - [x] Cookie authentication backend included
 - [x] middleware for authentication and authorization through JWT.
 - [x] Extensible Error Handling System.

+### Extra Features 🎁

+AuthX is designed to be as customizable and adaptable as possible.

+So you need to install [`authx-extra`](https://github.com/yezz123/authx-extra) to get extra features.

 - [x] Using Redis as a session store & cache.
 - [x] Support HTTPCache.
 - [x] Support Sessions and Pre-built CRUD functions and Instance to launch Redis.